g-l-i-t-c-h-o-r-s-e/SoniFFPy/README.md

 if you're on windows grab a copy [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z), otherwise you'll need to compile it.<br>
 You could probably modify my colab [here](https://www.autohotkey.com/download/ahk-install.exe](https://colab.research.google.com/drive/1Wk5eqnr5Cl0qYN6I8cvhS2H0bJpAnquY?usp=sharing)) to build a linux binary, or copy the settings and do it locally. <br>

+(loopmidi)(https://www.tobias-erichsen.de/software/loopmidi.html) if you want to use a DAW to control the filters

 # Documentation